sirkoik/CurriculumVitae/README.md

 # Sections

-This resume is separated into several sections: Education, Portfolio, Experience, Skills, and Classes and Conferences.
+This resume is separated into several sections: Education, Portfolio, Certifications, Experience, Skills, and Classes and Conferences.

 ## Education